The The Guy Game wiki last edited by Yummylee on 06/27/15 03:43AM

-- After each trivia question, you must guess whether or not the girl got it right -- if you're right, your score increases.
+- After each trivia question, players must guess whether or not the girl got it right -- if the player is right, their score increases.
 Whenever she's wrong, she loses a piece of clothing.

 - Play BallzOut to gather points and get the girl to go topless